ddev/ddev.com/src/pages/blog/moving-cms-sites-around-local-servers.md

 ### TYPO3 deployment (based on TYPO3 v10)

-TYPO3 is mostly the same as Drupal 7 plus a composer build, but there are often (generated) files on the local system that need to be checked into git.
+TYPO3 is mostly the same as Drupal 7 plus a composer build, but there are often (generated) files on the local system that need to be checked into Git.

 **On the source server** (can be DDEV-Local or anywhere else):

 1. Dump the database.
 If the source project is in DDEV-Local, this means just doing an `ddev export-db --file=/path/to/sitename.db.sql.gz` If you’re on a server or elsewhere, and assuming a single database, you can `mysqldump <databasename> | gzip >/path/to/sitename.db.sql.gz`
-2. Tar up the user-generated files: `cd public/fileadmin && tar -czf /path/to/<sitename>_fileadmin.tar.gz .` (Note that the user-generated files must _not_ be checked into git.)
+2. Tar up the user-generated files: `cd public/fileadmin && tar -czf /path/to/<sitename>_fileadmin.tar.gz .` (Note that the user-generated files must _not_ be checked into Git.)
-3. Verify that the `/config` and (optionally) `/var/labels` directories are checked into your git repo.
+3. Verify that the `/config` and (optionally) `/var/labels` directories are checked into your Git repository.
 These are directories which may have been created by sitebuilder actions, but they’re _code_.
 (Nothing else in /var should be checked in.)
 4. Make sure your code has been checked in and pushed properly.

 **On the target server** (which can be DDEV-Local or anything else):

-1. Check out or update the code from your git repo or wherever it’s stored.
+1. Check out or update the code from your Git repository or wherever it’s stored.
 2. Run `composer install` (on DDEV-Local, `ddev composer install`).
 If there are other build activities like a `yarn install`, do those.
-3. Copy your database dump to the target server and load it into the database server using a tool like mysql, for example `gzip -dc sitename.db.sql.gz | mysql <databasename>` (or on DDEV-Local, `ddev import-db --src=/path/to/sitename_db.sql.gz`)
+3. Copy your database dump to the target server and load it into the database server using a tool like MySQL, for example `gzip -dc sitename.db.sql.gz | mysql <databasename>` (or on DDEV-Local, `ddev import-db --src=/path/to/sitename_db.sql.gz`)
 4. Copy your user-generated files tarball to the target server and untar it in the correct directory: `cd sites/default/files && tar -zxf /path/to/sitename_files.tar.gz`.
 (Or on DDEV-Local, `ddev import-files --src=/path/to/sitename_files.tar.gz`.)
-5. Edit your public/typo3conf/LocalConfiguration.php or public/typo3conf/AdditionalConfiguration.php (or .env file, preferred) to point to the database you’ve loaded.
+5. Edit your `public/typo3conf/LocalConfiguration.php` or `public/typo3conf/AdditionalConfiguration.php` (or `.env` file, preferred) to point to the database you’ve loaded.
 If the target is DDEV-Local, it will already take care of this for you.

 ### From DDEV-Live to DDEV-Local